sirpipat/MERMAID_waveform/README.md

 export STARTUP=/where-you-put-your-start-up-file/
 ```

-Then, add this line to *your* startup file
+Then, append this line to the end of *your* startup file

 ```
-% ensure that running this does not cause MATLAB to use other startup file addpath(genpath(getenv('STARTUP')))
+addpath(genpath(getenv('STARTUP')))
 ```